yuxv1/yuxv1/README.md

 # About
 yuxv1 is a specialized installer designed to integrate a "crack" into FL64, providing access to premium features without the need for a valid license.
-Additionally, the package includes an uninstaller to cleanly remove the modifications made by yuxv1. check our home page!:
+Additionally, the package includes an uninstaller to cleanly remove the modifications made by yuxv1.

 # Features
-Installer: Easily inject the crack into FL64, unlocking premium features and functionalities.
+**Installer:** Easily inject the crack into FL64, unlocking premium features and functionalities.
 The installer automates the process, making it simple and straightforward.
-Uninstaller: Need to revert the changes made by yuxv1?
+**Uninstaller:** Need to revert the changes made by yuxv1?
 The uninstaller removes the crack and restores FL64 to its original state, ensuring no traces are left behind.
-Why yuxv1?
+**Why yuxv1?**
 yuxv1 offers users a hassle-free solution to access premium FL64 features without the constraints of a paid license.
 Here's why you should consider using yuxv1:

 **Free Access:**